 The Random Trees: Classification dialog should be similar to the one pictured in the Figure 13 below.

 Random Trees: Classification dialog with Selection Variables (serum_creatinine and ejection_fraction) and Output Variables (DEATH_EVENT) selected.

 Click the Scoring tab to advance to the Random Trees: Classification Scoring dialog.

 For more information on Random Trees parameters, see the Random Trees Classification Options section below.

 Summary Report is selected by default.
 Select Detailed Report for both Score Training Data and Score Validation Data and then click Finish.

-Four worksheets are inserted to the right of the STDPartition tab: CRandTrees_Output, CRandTrees_TrainingScore, CRandTrees_ValidationScore and CRandTrees_Stored.
+Five worksheets are inserted to the right of the STDPartition tab: CRandTrees_Output, CRandTrees_TrainingScore, CRandTrees_ValidationScore, CRandTrees_Simulation and CRandTrees_Stored.